If you’ve never made bagels before, I hope this post gives you the confidence you need to give them a go. If I can do it, so can you!

 - Preheat your oven to 425 degrees and place a rack in the middle.
 Fill up a large saucepan with water and bring it to a boil.
 Once it boils, reduce the heat to medium low so that the water is at a simmer.
 Cover the pot with a lid until your ready to boil the bagels.

 - Get out 3 baking sheets.
-Line 2 with parchment paper for baking the bagels and place a wire cooling rack over top of the third.
+Line 2 with parchment paper or a silicone baking mat for baking the bagels and place a wire cooling rack over top of the third.
 This rack will allow the bagels to drip off excess water after they have been boiled.

 - Turn the dough onto a dry surface and divide it evenly into 12 equal pieces.
 Keep the dough your not working with covered with a damp towel so that it doesn't get too dry.